graphcore/ipu_tensorflow_addons/README.md

 ## Configuring
 If you want to run tests, you will first need to run the `configure` script found in the root of the repository.
 This creates a `.bazelrc.user` which specifies bazel configuration options required to run the tests.
-One thing this does is set up the test environment so that TensorFlow and Poplar are available.
+One thing this does is set up the test environment so that TensorFlow, Keras and Poplar are available.

 Before running the script you need to set `TF_POPLAR_BASE` to the absolute path to your Poplar installation.
 The script also requires positional arguments.
 Call `bash configure --help` for more